-I favour a transparent and collaborative way of working, listening carefully to your story and exploring with you what you hope to gain from sessions.
+I favour a collaborative approach, listening carefully to your story and exploring with you what you hope to gain from sessions.
 It is not unusual to feel very apprehensive or anxious at the start of therapy, though even an initial session can offer a sense of relief and the experience of being heard without being judged.
-If you are confused or things feel too difficult to explain, that's okay too.
-Some feelings can seem almost impossible to articulate with words, though usually become much clearer and easier to describe over time.
+If you are confused or things feel too difficult to explain, don't be too concerned.
+Some feelings can seem almost impossible to articulate with words, though usually (hopefully) become clearer and easier to describe over time.

 Much recent research suggests that the quality of the relationship between therapist and client is the most important healing factor, over and above any particular theoretical approach or technique.

-Whatever your reasons for seeking help, developing a sound and trusting therapeutic alliance is central to my way of working.
+Whatever your reasons for seeking help, aiming to develop a sound and trusting therapeutic alliance is central to my way of working.

-My consulting room in Finchley N12 is within easy reach of Whetstone, Barnet and East Finchley.
+My consulting room in Finchley N12 is within easy reach of Whetstone, Barnet, East Finchley and Muswell Hill.
 The nearest tube stations are West Finchley (around 12 minutes walk) or Finchley Central (15 minutes walk) - both on the Northern Line - and there are many buses close by.
-My base at Chalk Farm is a 3 minute walk from the tube station and also close to Camden Town, Belsize Park, Hampstead, Gospel Oak, Primrose Hill and Swiss Cottage.
+New Southgate overground station is a short bus ride away.

-Counselling in Finchley and Chalk Farm, North London, within easy reach of Barnet, Whetstone, East Finchley, Belsize Park, Hampstead, Camden Town, Swiss Cottage and surrounding areas
+Counselling in Finchley, North London, within easy reach of Barnet, Whetstone, East Finchley, New Southgate and Muswell Hill.